paveyry/better-hangoutschat/README.md

     ./generate_patch.sh

-The script will appear in `out`.
-You can now copy it in your greasemonkey or tampermonkey extension
+The output will appear in the `out` directory.

 Preview
 --------